-Six Sigma is a method to increase the efficiency and effectiveness of a process, ie doing the right things and doing the right things.
+Six Sigma is a method to increase the efficiency and effectiveness of a process, ie doing the right things and doing things right.
 The purpose of the method is to reduce variation in processes to meet customer specifications for the product or service.

 The method consists of five phases, also known as the DMAIC method: